Anaheim Truck Accident Lawyers

 Table of Contents

 Hurt in an Anaheim truck accident?
-The most trusted Anaheim truck accident lawyers at Arash Law are just a phone call away.
-Call (888) 488-1391 or contact us online to schedule a completely free consultation that will allow us to review your case and discuss all of your legal options.
+The Anaheim truck accident lawyers at Arash Law are just a phone call away.
+Call (888) 488-1391 or contact us online to schedule a free initial consultation that will allow us to review your case and discuss all of your legal options.

 Anaheim is located just outside of Los Angeles in California and is the second-largest city in Orange County in terms of land area.
 The size of the city makes it a common destination for all kinds of commercial trucks, which means that people driving in and around Anaheim frequently encounter these vehicles while they are on the road.

 Commercial truck drivers have to use a considerable degree of caution in operating their vehicles, and even minor errors have the potential to cause serious and possibly deadly wrecks.
-When any person is involved in a car accident that involves a commercial truck, it will be important for them to retain legal counsel without delay.
+When any person is injured in an accident that involves a commercial truck, seeking the guidance of an attorney can help them decide on their next course of action.

-An experienced Anaheim truck accident lawyer will help a person understand all of their options relating to financial recovery following a crash.
-People need to understand that insurance companies for large trucks will try very hard to settle these cases outside of court as soon as possible, and most of the settlement offers they extend are well below what people are actually entitled to.
+An experienced Anaheim truck accident lawyer can help a victim understand all of their options for pursuing compensation following a crash.
+In certain situations, some insurance companies for large trucks may try to minimize claims, and the settlement offers they extend fail to cover the full extent of a victim’s damages.

 According to the California Statewide Integrated Traffic Records System (SWITRS), Orange County had 336 injury truck crashes and 18 fatal truck crashes in 2019, which was the lowest injury total dating back to 2015 but the second-highest fatality total besides the 19 people killed in 2018.
 The Federal Motor Carrier Safety Administration (FMCSA) reported that 4,842 large trucks were involved in fatal crashes, 45,900 were involved in injury crashes, and 86,618 were involved in tow-away crashes in 2020.